hashicorp/terraform-website/content/source/docs/enterprise/install/cluster-custom.html.md

 For proper production installations, an Object Storage server such as AWS S3 is required.
 The system support S3, Azure Blob Storage, and Google Cloud Storage.
 S3 work-alike servers such as minio are supported as well.
 The system should allow for at a minimum of 250GB of storage to allow the system to safely grow as the number of terraform states and logs increase.

 ### Network Configuration
 The instances communicate with each other over TCP and UDP.
-The follow lists each port and where communication must be allowed to and from for the cluster to operate.
+The following list describes each port and where communication must be allowed to and from for the cluster to operate.

 #### Ports
 * from outside to 443/tcp - *Application HTTPS*